perfana/perfana-gatling-workshop/docs/index.md

 * Create a Gatling script using the Perfana-Gatling template script
 * Setting up your aplication in Perfana
-* Setting up continuous performance validation by integratin your load test in your Jenkins CI pipeline.
+* Setting up continuous performance validation by integrating your load test in your Jenkins CI pipeline

 It does NOT cover: